-I learned more about being a soldier from Moshe Bachar during my reserve duty than from any other officer I encountered in the IDF and he taught me a huge lesson.
-One of the other soldiers intimidated me.
+I learned more about being a soldier from Moshe Bachar during my reserve duty than from any other officer I encountered in the IDF, and he taught me a huge lesson.
+One of the other soldiers in the unit was constantly intimidating me.
 He had served in a really tough fighting unit and even in reserve duty, where we were all pretty much equal, he bossed me around.
 Moshe saw this and took me aside.

 “Don’t worry,” Moshe said.
 “He isn’t the best soldier here.”

 “But he shoots better, runs faster, and is so much better than me in every way,” I said.

 Moshe shook his head.
 “No one soldier is the best soldier,” he explained.
 “Every soldier has to make himself the best he can, but that is not so he can be the best.
 If one soldier runs ahead, he will be all alone.
 That isn’t good for him or anyone else.
 If he only thinks of himself, that makes him the worst soldier.
 The best soldier is the guy who works with his platoon.”